Elmishhh/CustomMapLib/Wiki/Basics.md

 > the standard "Universal Render Pipeline/Lit" unity shader, use when needed

 > 2: GetPhysicsMaterial <br />
-> creates a new UnityEngine.PhysicMaterial because they have to be assetbundle loaded in, refer [this](https://docs.unity3d.com/560/Documentation/Manual/class-PhysicMaterial.html) for a guilde on them
+> creates a new UnityEngine.PhysicMaterial because they have to be assetbundle loaded in, refer to [this](https://docs.unity3d.com/560/Documentation/Manual/class-PhysicMaterial.html) for a guilde on them

 ### Misc methods and variables
 general methods and variables, could be useful could be not depending on what you're doing